 Since its launch, Kraken has grown substantially alongside the crypto industry, in a bit of a chicken vs. the egg relationship (i.e., while growth in crypto adoption generally helps Kraken, the company also arguably facilitates conditions for more crypto usage).

 Part of Kraken's growth has come from acquisitions, in addition to the popularity of its core trading platform.
-For example, in 2019, Kraken bought index provider CF Benchmarks for a nine-figure sum, which has seemed to pay off given the proliferation of Bitcoin ETFs that license CF Benchmark's Bitcoin Reference Rate.15 Also, Kraken recently announced that it agreed to acquire Backed Finance,16 which has previously helped Kraken launch tokenized versions of major U.S. stocks like Apple, Tesla, and Nvidia for global investors outside the U.S.17 These “xStocks,” built on the Solana blockchain, offer 24/7 trading and are backed by real shares.
-The move reflects rising demand for blockchain-based equity access.18
+For example, in 2019, Kraken bought index provider CF Benchmarks for a nine-figure sum, which has seemed to pay off given the proliferation of Bitcoin ETFs that license CF Benchmark's Bitcoin Reference Rate.19 Kraken also announced in December 2025 that it agreed to acquire Backed Finance,20 which has previously helped Kraken launch tokenized versions of major U.S. stocks like Apple, Tesla and Nvidia for global investors outside the U.S.21 These "xStocks," built on the Solana blockchain, offer 24/7 trading and are backed by real shares.
+The move reflects rising demand for blockchain-based equity access.22

-Kraken has also started to expand outside of just crypto, such as with its recent $1.5 billion acquisition of NinjaTrader, a U.S. retail futures trading platform for both crypto and traditional futures markets.19
+Kraken has also started to expand outside of just crypto, such as with its $1.5 billion acquisition of NinjaTrader, a U.S. retail futures trading platform for both crypto and traditional futures markets.23 The company has also attracted institutional capital beyond its core investor base; Deutsche Börse invested $200 million at a $13.3 billion valuation, signaling growing interest from traditional financial infrastructure providers.24

 Kraken stock price history

-This jump in Kraken's Forge Price has slightly outpaced the Forge Private Market Index — a broad measurement that reflects the up-to-date performance and pricing activity of venture-backed, late-stage companies that are actively traded in the private market — which is up 94.7% over the past year.23
+Investors can track how Kraken's Forge Price compares to broader private market trends by referencing the Forge Private Market Index, which reflects the up-to-date performance and pricing activity of venture-backed, late-stage companies that are actively traded in the private market.28

 Kraken funding history and private market valuation

-In 2016, Kraken’s Series A raised over $12 million at a $38.5 million valuation.25 This round was led by Hummingbird Ventures, along with investors such as Barry Silbert's Digital Currency Group and Trace Meyer.26
+In 2016, Kraken's Series A raised over $12 million at a $67.37 million valuation.30 This round was led by Hummingbird Ventures, along with investors such as Barry Silbert's Digital Currency Group and Trace Meyer.31

-It wasn't until September 2025 that Kraken had its next primary funding round, when its Series C raised $500 million at a $15 billion valuation.29
+It wasn't until September 2025 that Kraken had its next primary funding round, when its Series C raised $500 million at a $15 billion valuation.34

-Most recently, in November 2025, Kraken announced that it raised $800 million across two segments.
-The primary raise included investors such as Jane Street, DRW Venture Capital, and Tribe Capital, as well as investment from Kraken Co-CEO Arjun Sethi’s family office.
-The second tranche of this funding included a $200 million investment from Citadel Securities at a $20 billion valuation.30
+In November 2025, Kraken announced that it raised $800 million across two segments.
+The primary raise included investors such as Jane Street, DRW Venture Capital and Tribe Capital, as well as investment from Kraken Co-CEO Arjun Sethi's family office.
+The second tranche of this funding included a $200 million investment from Citadel Securities at a $20 billion valuation.35 Deutsche Börse subsequently invested $200 million at a $13.3 billion valuation, reflecting a different pricing benchmark than the November round.36

 Looking ahead

-For now, as it remains private, interested investors can learn more about how to invest in Kraken pre-IPO.
-Those looking to buy shares of Kraken, or other crypto startups, may also read Forge’s buyer’s guide to investing in private market shares.
+For now, interested investors can also learn more about how to invest in Kraken pre-IPO.